-Squids have historically represented a small proportion (~1-2%) of the Other Species catch in the GOA (Table 1).
-This began to change in 2003, when the proportion was 5%, and increased to an especially large catch in 2006 (1,527 t, 45% of the Other Species catch; Table 1).
-The catch declined in 2007 and the 2008 catch as of October is similar to the 2003 catch (Table 1).
+Squids have historically represented a small proportion (~1-2%) of the Other Species catch in the GOA (Table 2).
+This began to change in 2003, when the proportion rose to 5%, and increased to an especially large catch in 2006 (1,530 t, 39% of the Other Species catch; Table 2).
+The catch declined to 412 t in 2007 and 84 t in 2008.
+The 2009 catch as of October is similar to that in 2007 (Table 2).
 The 2006 GOA squid catch was similar to catch levels in the BSAI during the 2000s (Ormseth and Jorgenson 2007).
+Analysis of fishery observed data suggests that retention of squids varies considerably; estimates of retention rates range from 19% to 97%, although retention has been high for the last several years (Table 2).

-Discard rates of squid (discards/total squid catch) by the GOA groundfish fisheries are not currently estimated.
-Most squid are caught incidentally in the pollock fishery (Table 2), which has the highest observer coverage in the central Gulf of Alaska (area 620).
-Thus, it appears as though most squid catch comes from this area (Table 3).
+Most squid are caught incidentally in the pollock fishery (Table 3), which has the highest observer coverage in the central Gulf of Alaska (areas 620 & 630).
+Thus, it is not surprising that though most squid catch apparently comes from this area (Table 4).
 However, the distribution of squid catch in unobserved fisheries is not known.
-The spatial distribution of the observed portion of the squid catch has changed over time, with the highest catches shifting from areas 610 and 630 in the mid-1990s to area 620 since 2001 (Table 3 & Figure 2).
-Significant catches were reported from Prince William Sound (area 649) in 2003 and 2006, but not in other years.
-Given the relatively low levels of observer coverage in GOA groundfish fisheries, it is difficult to determine whether the apparent redistribution of squid catch results from changes in observer coverage over time, changing fishing patterns, or changes in squid distribution.
+The spatial distribution of the observed portion of the squid catch has changed over time, with the highest catches shifting from areas 610 and 630 in the mid-1990s to area 620 since 2001 (Table 4 & Figure 2).
+Given the relatively low levels of observer coverage in GOA groundfish fisheries, and the generally low catches of squid in years before 2004, it is difficult to determine whether the apparent redistribution of squid catch results from changes in observer coverage over time, changing fishing patterns, or changes in squid distribution.